Legal Issues of the Twenty-First Century

 A story of large scale online fraud, stamp collecting, open source crime detection, imperfect private and nonexistent public enforcement.

 Quantum computing may be here.
-And it might turn chemistry into physics.

 We already have a distributed surveillance network, and NYC plans to use it: Cell phones